Ahortu90/AirBnB_clone_v2/README.md

 ---

-## NOTE TO 2019 LYFT SOFTWARE ENGINEERING APPRENTICESHIP RECRUITER
+## NOTE TO 2023 SOFTWARE ENGINEERING APPRENTICESHIP RECRUITER

 This web app has been the capstone project of my full-stack education at Alx School and I want to show it off as a demonstration of all the